4 Mindsets to Connect with Your True Self

 How can we connect with ourselves and live in harmony with our internal experience?

-In the same way that our stomach grumbles to tell us we need to eat, our bodies tell us when our emotions need attention.
-If we take the time to notice internal shifts in our sensations and mood, and we welcome those experiences as indications that something is going on for us that needs our attention, we are more likely to meet ourselves with compassion and provide the emotional nourishment we need.
+In the same way our stomach grumbles to tell us we need to eat, our bodies tell us when our emotions need attention.
+If we take the time to notice internal shifts in our sensations and moods, and we welcome those experiences as indications that something is going on for us that needs our attention, we are more likely to meet ourselves with compassion and provide the emotional nourishment we need.
+Online therapy can help us navigate these emotional signals and guide us toward deeper self-awareness and emotional well-being.

-I invite you to notice shifts in your mood, your energy, and your internal experience.
+I invite you to notice shifts in your mood, energy, and internal experience.

 Ask yourself:

-Ask yourself these questions without the intention of attaching meaning or “why” behind what you are feeling.
-Just notice.
+Ask yourself these questions without attaching meaning or “why” behind what you are feeling—just notice.

 Consider that the shifts you feel in your internal experience are signals to your brain and body that you are experiencing something profound that is worthy of attention and pause.
-This is where you can practice listening to what your heart is telling you and give it what it needs in order to feed your well-being.
+This is where you can practice listening to what your heart is telling you and giving it what it needs to feed your well-being.

 Every circumstance we encounter is essentially life holding up a mirror in front of us, drawing out bits and pieces of our internal experience that we can decide to look at from a place of inquiry:

 If we take on the view that all of the events and situations life throws at us are opportunities to get to know ourselves, we can come from a place of curiosity about patterns in our ways of thinking and behaving.
-When we get curious about these patterns, rather than accept unhelpful negative self-talk as fact, we can gain insight into areas of our psyche that are major sticking points that might need closer attention in order to heal and move forward.
+When we get curious about these patterns, rather than accept unhelpful negative self-talk as fact, we can gain insight into areas of our psyche that are major sticking points that might need closer attention to heal and move forward.
+Engaging in online therapycan offer an even deeper level of inquiry, helping to highlight areas that need healing and growth.

 When we do things differently, things become different inside of us.

 There is no end to our growth or level of happiness.
-We may reach a point in our lives where we feel complete, whether that be in our healing, or our pain, and that might feel like further growth is not possible.
+We may reach a point in our lives where we feel complete, whether in our healing or our pain, and that might feel like further growth is impossible.
 But life, in both its uplifting and challenging qualities, has a way of peeling back layers within our psyche that propels us into new opportunities for self-discovery and transformation.
+Online therapy for individuals can help guide you through these periods of growth, ensuring that you continue evolving toward a better version of yourself.

 **Shared from Brandon Stanton, NY based Photographer and Photojournalist of Humans of New York-- a blog, turned two-best selling books and expansive social media following that offers people glimpses into the lives of New York City inhabitants.
 Brandon set out in his initial work in 2010 with a goal of photographing 10,000 New Yorkers in their natural state as they go about their normal lives amongst the hustle and bustle of New York City.
 He went on to interview subjects and compile their stories into books to share with the world.
 Brandon has since expanded his work to include stories from people around the globe amongst 20 different countries.
 His work is impactful not only in the way it promotes the common thread of humanity amongst us all, but in the manner it connects us to one another.
 Check out his meaningful work: Humans of New York